over-keys/MIDIC15-Web-Config/README.md

    - `Channel`: MIDI channel, 1 to 16
    - `Mode`: `CC` (Control Change), `ON` (Note On), or `OFF` (Note Off)
    - `Number`: CC or note number, 0 to 127
 6. Use `Read` on a knob to read one physical knob assignment into the app.
+When prompted, move the physical knob slightly.
 7. Use `Write` on a knob to send only that knob to the device.
 8. Use `Read All` to read all 15 knobs in order.
+When prompted, move each physical knob slightly.
 9. Use `Write All` to send all 15 knobs to the device.

-## Reading From The Device

-Use `Read` on a knob to read one physical knob assignment into the app.

-Use `Read All` to read all 15 knobs in order.
-When prompted, move each physical knob slightly.

-The latest received MIDI message is shown above the console.

-`Read` / `Read All` communicate with the MIDI device. `Import` / `Export` are only for JSON files.

 ## Import And Export